 - A final course grade will accomplish evaluations for every course in a program.
-Letter grades "A, "B"," C," and "F" will be used. - Plusses and minuses may be assigned to grades of "B" or" C." - Minuses may be assigned to an "A" grade. - A minimum passing grade is a "C" for all courses except for Math and Science Courses in the Nursing program, Nursing concentration courses where a passing grade is a "C+."
+Letter grades "A, "B"," C," and "F" will be used. - Plusses and minuses may be assigned to grades of "B" or" C." - Minuses may be assigned to an "A" grade. - A minimum passing grade is a "C" for all courses, except for the following, for which a passing grade is a "C+" - o General Education: Math and Science Courses - Nursing programs (ASN and PN) didactic core courses - Emergency Medical Technician didactic course.